ros-infrastructure/rospkg/doc/python_api.rst

 .. moduleauthor:: Ken Conley <kwc@willowgarage.com>

-The :mod:`rospkg` Python module provides basic utilities for querying information about ROS packages and stacks.
-There are several basic
-APIs: :doc:`ROS environment <environment>`, :class:`RosPack`/:class:`RosStack`, and :doc:`OS detection
+The :mod:`rospkg` Python module provides basic utilities for querying information about ROS packages, stacks, and distributions.
+There are several basic APIs: :doc:`ROS environment <environment>`, :class:`RosPack`/:class:`RosStack`, :doc:`OS detection
+<os_detect>`, and :doc:`distributions <rospkg_distro>`.

-<os_detect>`.
-The environment APIs enable access to environment
-settings that defines the ROS package/stack filesystem configuration.
+ The environment APIs enable access to environment settings that defines the ROS package/stack filesystem configuration.
 The :class:`RosPack` and :class:`RosStack` APIs are similar to the ``rospack`` and ``rosstack`` command-line tools and provide information about dependency, location, and other package/stack metadata.
 The :class:`Manifest` class provides access to a specific package/stack's manifest information.
+NOTE: the :class:`Manifest` class API is still volatile.
+Where possible, use the relevant :class:`RosPack`/:class:`RosStack` APIs to access manifest-related information instead (e.g. dependency relationships).

+The :mod:`rospkg.distro` sub-module provides access to ROS distribution files, which describe collections of ROS stacks releases.
+This API is module is still unstable and mainly supports internal tools.

 .. toctree::
    :maxdepth: 2